Manavsharma19/Rental-Agency-Web-App/README.md

-**A rental agency manages properties near MTU's Bishopstown campus. which are rented to students.**
+**A rental agency web app that manages properties near MTU's Bishopstown campus. which are rented to students.**

 The rental agency records the following data about each property: